-AbbVie anticipates that non-employee directors will receive a retainer in the amount of \$ for each month of service as a director and \$ for each month of service as a chairman of a board committee, other than the chairman of the audit committee.
-AbbVie anticipates that the members of the audit committee will receive \$ for each month of service as a committee member.
+Pursuant to the AbbVie Directors' Fee Plan, non-employee directors will earn \$10,500 for each month of service as a director and \$1,000 for each month of service as a chairman of a board committee, other than for service as chairman of the audit committee or as chairman of the executive committee.
+The chairman of the audit committee will receive \$1,500 for each month of service as chairman of that committee and the other members of the audit committee will receive \$500 for each month of service as a committee member.
+The chairman of the executive committee will receive \$1,600 for each month of service as chairman of that committee.